kowey/nimrodel/README.txt

 	The script nimrodel-0.1/nimrodel/bin/env (env.bat) sets up the environment for running nimrodel.
-	Under linux you need to source this script, not execute it (ie with the command '. nimrodel-0.4/nimrodel/bin/env').
+	Under linux you need to source this script, not execute it (ie with the command '. nimrodel-0.1/nimrodel/bin/env').
 Under windows you can just execute it.
 After you have run it, the other nimrodel commands will become directly available (ie 'nimrodel' will just work), and you will be able to run nimrodel directly from swi-prolog.

 	The script nimrodel-all runs nimrodel on all the files given as arguments, or all the files matching '*.txt' in the current directory if no arguments are given.
-Filenames should end in '.txt', and output will be created in corresponding BRAT annotaition files, ending '.ann'.
+Filenames should end in '.txt', and output will be created in corresponding BRAT annotation files, ending '.ann'.

 	You can run nimrodel interactively with the following steps: source the 'env' file as described above